goranzoranovic2910/archkata2024/README.md

     CE->>DB: Remove Stored Tips
 ```

-**Analysis of LLM Usage for AI-Tips**
+### Analysis of LLM Usage for AI-Tips

-**Pros:**
+#### Pros

-- Advanced language understanding: LLMs can comprehend complex resume structures and extract relevant information accurately.
+- **Advanced language understanding**: LLMs can comprehend complex resume structures and extract relevant information accurately.
-- Contextual awareness: LLMs can provide suggestions based on industry standards, job market trends, and best practices in resume writing.
+- **Contextual awareness**: LLMs can provide suggestions based on industry standards, job market trends, and best practices in resume writing.
-- Flexibility: LLMs can adapt to various resume formats and styles without requiring specific templates.
+- **Flexibility**: LLMs can adapt to various resume formats and styles without requiring specific templates.
-- Continuous improvement: As LLMs are updated, the quality of suggestions can improve without significant changes to the system architecture.
+- **Continuous improvement**: As LLMs are updated, the quality of suggestions can improve without significant changes to the system architecture.
-- Multilingual support: LLMs can potentially provide tips for resumes in multiple languages.
+- **Multilingual support**: LLMs can potentially provide tips for resumes in multiple languages.

-**Cons:**
+#### Cons

-- Computational cost: Processing resumes through LLMs can be resource-intensive and potentially expensive, especially for large volumes of requests.
+- **Computational cost**: Processing resumes through LLMs can be resource-intensive and potentially expensive, especially for large volumes of requests.
-- Latency: The time required to generate suggestions using LLMs might be higher compared to rule-based systems, potentially affecting user experience.
+- **Latency**: The time required to generate suggestions using LLMs might be higher compared to rule-based systems, potentially affecting user experience.
-- Inconsistency: LLMs may sometimes produce inconsistent or irrelevant suggestions, requiring additional validation or filtering mechanisms.
+- **Inconsistency**: LLMs may sometimes produce inconsistent or irrelevant suggestions, requiring additional validation or filtering mechanisms.

-**Related ADRs**
+#### Related ADRs

 |ADR #| 	Title| 	Why |	Trade-offs 	| Link |
 |------|----------|-----|--------------|------|